West boycotts as Ukraine play first Euro 2012 match

 The opening match for Ukraine will bring some cheer to the soccer-mad former Soviet republic whose image has been hurt by bad publicity over the Tymoshenko case and racism allegations.

-Sports Minister Borys Kolesnikov on Monday exhorted Ukrainians to hang national flags from their windows and trail streamers from their cars to boost the national side, underdogs in a soccer feast that is fielding Europe's best teams.
+Sports Minister Borys Kolesnikov on Monday exhorted Ukrainians to hang national flags from their windows and trail streamers from their cars to boost the national side, underdogs in a soccer feast involving Europe's best teams.

 Kiev is likely to be turned yellow and blue because Ukraine and Sweden play in similar national colours.
 A festive atmosphere is expected and Ukrainians are hoping sport will triumph over politics on the night.